lepkinh/engineering-survey/README.md

 > 🛠 **Note to collaborators:**
 > This project is live and deployed at [lepkinh.github.io/engineering-survey](https://lepkinh.github.io/engineering-survey).
 Please **push frontend changes to the `gh-pages` branch** and **backend changes to the `main` branch (Render auto-deploys from main)**.
-> Things to add: spam protection, admin panel, more data display, a license
+> Things to add: make the site prettier, UX changes, spam protection, admin panel, more data display, a license
 > dm @nicolaslepki if you have further questions

 ---